-If you have any questions about this report or concerning your water utility, please contact Bob Polizzi, Water Plant Superintendent, at (386) 424-2490 from 8:30 AM - 4:30 PM Monday through Friday.
+If you have any questions about this report or concerning your water utility, please contact Bob Polizzi, Water Plant Manager, at (386) 424-2490 from 8:30 AM - 4:30 PM Monday through Friday.
 We encourage our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled Council meetings.
-They are typically held on the first and third Mondays of each month at 6:00 PM in the Council Chambers at 102 North Riverside Drive.
+They are typically held on the first and third Mondays of each month at 6:00 PM in the Council Chambers.
 Please check the City's website for the most up-to-date schedule.